 While the effects of the Obamunist economy on parental budgets is playing a role, there are also other factors.
 For example:

-• About 70 percent of the students in local private schools are White, so these schools have been affected by falling birthrates among Whites.
+"• Most of the region's large private schools are within the boundaries of public school districts that are losing students.• About 70 percent of the students in local private schools are White, so these schools have been affected by falling birthrates among Whites.• Private schools haven't caught on much in fast-growing, suburban counties, perhaps because public schools in those areas have good reputations."

 Private school enrollment is likely also declining because the private schools are often in older cities with decaying public schools.
 Many parents ARE "voting with their homes" by moving away from bad public schools into areas with good public schools (for a local example, leaving the City of Sacramento proper to live in Roseville, Rocklin, or El Dorado Hills).
 Once these parents get away from the crummy public schools, they may decide it is easier and less costly just to send their children to the new (and not crime and gang infested, or at least not yet) public school nearby, rather than send their children to the older private school downtown from where they moved.